Special Announcement

 How It Went Down

-After a long, genuinely high-risk pregnancy, the call came to induce.
-We scheduled with the specialists and waited for the day.
+After a long, genuinely high-risk pregnancy, the day finally came to induce.
 By 11:30pm on May 8th, both babies were on the monitor, labs were drawn, and the epidural conversation was underway.
 The plan was in motion.

 By 2am on May 9th, Jen was already at 5cm, had a working epidural, and was locked in.
 She even managed to get some sleep — which, honestly, is a miracle all its own.
 By 7am she was at 7cm and fully effaced, moving fast.

 Nine minutes apart.
 No C-section.
+Bethany was a breech extraction, and it went smoothly.
 Both here.
-Bethany was a breach extraction, but it went smoothly.

 Where Things Stand

 Abigail and Bethany went straight to the NICU — not because anything went wrong, but because 34 weeks means they need a little extra runway.
-By the evening of May 10th they have already stepped down to the continued care nursing (CCN) unit, which is a big deal.
+By the evening of May 10th they had already stepped down to the continued care nursing (CCN) unit, which is a huge deal.
 That’s fast progress!

 Their only job right now is to feed, gather strength, and grow.
 They’re doing exactly that.

 As for the nearly-two-pound difference between them?
 It mostly shows up in face shape.
 They look remarkably alike — Bethany’s just been working on her winter coat a little longer.
-Abigail will catch up quick at the rate Jen has been producing milk for them.
+Abigail will catch up quick, especially at the rate Jen has been producing milk for them.

 Around 6:30pm on May 9th, our big girls — Ellie and Emmie — got to see their baby sisters for the first time over FaceTime.
 Ellie told Lolli “they’re so sweet, I’m gonna cry.”
-Then later after the call, unprompted: “Lolli, I can’t stand it for the babies.
+Then later, unprompted: “Lolli, I can’t stand it for the babies.
 I just miss them.”

-And Emmie, ever the one to cut right to it: “Aggibell is mine.” (we’ll teach her how to spell “Abigail” later)
+And Emmie, ever the one to cut right to it: “Aggibell is mine.”
+(We’ll work on the spelling later.)

-By the next afternoon they were at the hospital, badges in hand, officially certified big sisters, visiting Abigail and Bethany in the NICU.
-And that evening, Josh and Jen got to hold both girls at the same time!
+By the next afternoon they were at the hospital — badges in hand, officially certified big sisters — visiting Abigail and Bethany in the NICU.
+That evening, Josh and Jen got to hold both girls at the same time.
+First photo of both twins together with mom and dad.

 The Bigger Thing